 A) Fixing AirDrop Not Working Issues on iPhone and iPad

 1. Turn Off/On Bluetooth and WiFi and Force Restart Device

-A reboot solves connectivity related problems in electronic devices most of the times.
+A reboot solves connectivity related issues in electronic devices most of the times.
 So, first of all, we are going to turn OFF and then turn ON Bluetooth and Wi-Fi.
-If it doesn’t work, we are going to hard reset the device as well.
+If it doesn’t work, we are going to hard reset the device to fix AirDrop issues.